anisnasir/JA-BE-JA/README.md

-Code contains implementation of a distributed partition algorithm named JA-BE-JA.
-I takes edge list and parition the node on the basis of cluster.
+#Python Code

+JBJ.py %this file contains the implementation of JBJ

+#PRE-REQUISITE

+keyspace- the code requires keyspace named 'JBJ' in Cassandra

-The Code requires a Cassandra keyspace name JBJ with a column family which is defined in the setup file
+column family- a column family named 'Master'.
+Description of column family can be find in setup file

+edge list- a file containing list of edges. sample edges.txt file is available in the directory